johnfarnell/cellsimulator/README.md

 ## Testing

 Unit testing is 100% on the cell calculations, actions and reducers.
 All Actions/reducers and algorithms have 100% coverage

+## Future Enhancements

+I would like to have added the facility to mark entire rows or columns as live(or dead) via some component.
+I alos think it would be interesting to allow the user to predict whether the simulator will run indefinitely prior to starting the generation.
+It would also be useful to have some standard configurations available for automatic selections instead of manually (de)selecting cells.

 ## Available Scripts